salildabholkar/salildabholkar.github.com/_posts/2016-08-10-hello-world.md

 ---
 layout: post
-category : lessons
+category: lessons
 tagline: "Hello from Salil"
 description: Salil says hello.
-This post is used as a playground for my experiments tags : [intro, beginner]
+This post is used as a playground for my experiments
+tags: [intro, beginner]
 ---
 {% include JB/setup %}

 Hello there.
 Considering the fact that this is my first post, don't expect much.
 Blogging is a fairly new domain for me.
-This post is used as a playground for my experiments
+This post is used as a playground for testing and experiments.
 <!--more-->

 # Overview